Energizer reported fourth-quarter earnings and revenues that beat

 second half of fiscal 2015.

-2013.
-Through this segment, Energizer offers wet shaving products,
+revenues in fiscal 2014.
+Through this segment, Energizer offers wet

-skin care products, feminine care products and infant care
+shaving products, skin care products, feminine care products and

-Under this segment, the company offers flashlights, lanterns and
+in fiscal 2014.
+Under this segment, the company offers flashlights,

-other battery-powered lighting products for home, work and
+lanterns and other battery-powered lighting products for home, work

 lithium, carbon-zinc and rechargeable batteries.
 Energizer's